upmacrolab/upmacrolab.github.io/_pages/home.md

 ---
-title: "SARB Macro Lab at Tuks"
+title: "Macro Lab at Tuks"
 layout: homelay
-excerpt: "SARB Macro Lab at the University of Pretoria"
+excerpt: "Macro Lab at the University of Pretoria"
 sitemap: #false
 permalink: /
 ---